cloudtransformer/kubecms/readme.md

 # Kube CMS

-Kube CMS is a Content Management System that is designed to run within a single node Kubernetes cluster.
+Kube CMS is a Content Management System that is designed to run within a multi-node Kubernetes cluster.

 # Installation